- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
-Past performance is not indicative of future results.
-Investors should conduct their own research and consult with a financial advisor before making any investment decisions.
+This information is for informational purposes only and does not constitute investment advice.
+ETF performance can be volatile, and past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.

 About AdvisorShares Ranger Equity Bear ETF